pmmalinov01/leapp/docs/contributing/project_structure.md

         if (value !== Constants.confirmClosed) {
           params['SerialNumber'] = (session as AwsIamUserSession).mfaDevice;
           params['TokenCode'] = value;
-          // Return session token in the form of CredentialsInfo resolve(this.generateSessionToken(session, sts, params));
+          // Return sessions token in the form of CredentialsInfo resolve(this.generateSessionToken(session, sts, params));
         } else {
           reject(new LeappMissingMfaTokenError(this, 'Missing Multi Factor Authentication code'));